khangluong2004/numbas_container/README.md

 the LMS.
 This allows more flexibility than option 1 (eg: educators can change the exam without reuploading the SCORM package).

+The first method is fully tested, and works fine.
+The second method is not tested yet, because of security reasons (and requirements of servers, domain, etc. for set up), so is recommended for actual production only.

 ## Numbas Editor
 All details in /numbas_editor README